-In this guide, we evaluate the various factors affecting the cost of having a car stereo installed.
-We also discuss times when you should consider upgrading the car stereo and the various parts that may be needed.
-In the end, we talk about how long the average car stereo installation takes.
+In this guide, I evaluate the various factors affecting the cost of having a car stereo installed.
+I also discuss times when you should consider upgrading the car stereo and the various parts that may be needed.
+In the end, I talk about how long the average car stereo installation takes.

 How Much Does It Cost To Install A Car Stereo?